I don’t know about you but my life’s blood runs through my smartphone.

 Create a login/password and add your itinerary for emergencies, such as: nature and weather disasters, protests, etc.

-Use the Umapped (formerly MyTripRoute) app as your mobile travel companion for your itinerary, recommendations, and also to collaborate with travelers in your group to post photos, videos, notes and locations.
+Use the MyTripRoute or Umapped (for iPad) app as your mobile travel companion for your itinerary, recommendations, and also to collaborate with travelers in your group to post photos, videos, notes and locations.
 It even updates flight changes.

-When I send you your final itinerary, everything – all your documents – will be added to this app.
+When I send you your final itinerary, everything – all your documents – will be added to these apps.

 Because you probably don’t speak the language, the Google Translate app is a personal interpreter in your pocket.
 Text, speak, take a picture or use the camera to help with translations.